 If you are fine with your flaws, then you’ve successfully killed off your unhealthy ego, and fully operate from rational egoism.
 Nobody can harm you.
 You don’t care if someone talks shit about your writings, acting, sex skills, or whatever.
 Because you don’t do it for others, you do it for yourself.
 And if you are happy with your performance, what anyone else says is irrelevant.
 Don’t confuse this with the body positivity movement again.
 They accept all their flaws and do jackshit about it.
 This is only half the show.
 The important part is accepting AND fixing them.

 It is not enough to accept your flaws.
 You need to make conscious effort to go on fixing them.The Conqueror

-If you derive happiness from external factors, you engage in a huge covert contract (I talk about this in my book).
+If you derive happiness from external factors, you engage in a huge covert contract.
 You do the things, and in turn, you expect positive reinforcement from other people.
 But they don’t know that you need that to feel whole.
 They don’t know they are part of a contract (hence the “covert”).
 And if you don’t get your reinforcement, you build up resentment.
 This is a fundamental issue in lots of marriages (I do X, in return, I will get sex, even though I never voiced that contract).

 Now that you know which part you need, and which you don’t, how do you actually kill the unhealthy part, and develop a rational egoism?

 The first method of this “how to kill your ego” guide is to make a list of all your flaws.
 You need to be brutally honest, and that will be tough.
 While you do this, remember to focus on people’s actions towards you, and not their words.
 For example, if you think you’re a sex god, but you basically need to beg for sex, and it’s just starfishing, then you suck in bed.
 No matter what she says, the medium is the message.